What is a Sleep Apnea Mask?

 Skin Irritation/Marks ~25% Over-tightening, allergies, poor fit Loosen straps, use mask liners, try memory foam cushions

-Claustrophobia ~63%* Anxiety from wearing mask/feeling confined Try nasal pillows, gradual desensitization, relaxation techniques
+Claustrophobia ~63%* Anxiety from feeling confined Switch to nasal pillows, gradual desensitization, consider alternatives

-Noise Disturbance ~20% Machine motor, mask air vents Newer quieter machine, check for leaks, white noise
+Noise Disturbance ~20% Machine motor, mask air vents, leaks Newer quieter machine, check for leaks, use white noise

 Seek medical attention if you experience: